-This section describes the internal IEEE floating-point representation of complex numbers.
+This section describes the internal IEEE floating-point representation of complex numbers, illustrated in Figures 5C-19, 5C-20, 5C-21, and 5C-22.
 IEEE complex numbers consist of two IEEE-format real numbers (Section 5C.2) of the same precision, which are contiguous in memory.
 The first number represents the real part and the second number represents the imaginary part of the complex value.